onqtam/headjack/src/implementation/scaling.md

 - trivial sharding - there's no problem such as fracturing liquidity or preventing composability because entities live on different shards - they just point to each other and the bulk of the action takes place off-chain anyway

+needs the right abstraction if accounts are migrating from one shard to another - interfaces & IDMs shouldn't need to care

 shard id

 If handles are permanent to shards then their allocation to shards can be managed in the beacon chain and it can be consulted when following urls to content - so that the shard idx doesnt have to be in the urls